cmantill/econt_sw/econt_sw/asic_setup.md

 And should change `pll_read_bytes_2to0_lfLocked 0x1`.
 Then it should be in PUSM_state (8): `STATE_WAIT_CHNS_LOCK`

-- Then, configure IO and send bit transitions:
+- Then, configure IO and send bit transitions with PRBS:
 ```
 source env.sh
 python testing/uhal-align_on_tester.py --step configure-IO --invertIO
-python testing/uhal-align_on_tester.py --step prbs-data
+python testing/uhal-align_on_tester.py --step init
 ```
 This should change ` misc_ro_0_PUSM_state 0x9` (`STATE_FUNCTIONAL`).